abdulmoizgit-tkxel/catalyst/README.md

 This Figma plugin is a quick proof of concept for generating a usable theme and styles for MUI from variables provided by a file that is built on the [MUI for Figma](https://mui.com/store/items/figma-react/) library.

-⚠️ This plugin currently only works for color palettes and does not support other styles yet (typography, effects, etc.).

 ## Setup Variable Collections

 To produces a usable result, the varialbe collections need to be restructured a bit: